Xomega-Net/Xomega.Docs/docs/framework/services/querying.md

 The `AddClause` methods provided by the base service take the LINQ expression for your query, the field name to be used in any error messages, a LINQ expression to get the value of the field, an optional operator and one or more criteria values, and returns a LINQ expression for updated query, which you can assign to the same variable.

 If the operator is passed as `null` or the criteria values are `null` or empty, meaning that no filter by the field is supplied, then it will return an identical query, which saves you from any tedious null checks.
-Otherwise it will construct a new LINQ expression with a `Where` clause based on the provided criteria, and will return it to the caller.
+Otherwise, it will construct a new LINQ expression with a `Where` clause based on the provided criteria, and will return it to the caller.

 If you don't provide an operator, a default operator will be used based on the criteria values that you pass.
 If you pass a collection of values, then the default operator is `One Of` / `In`.
 If you pass two separate values, then the default operator will be `Between`.
 Otherwise, the `Equal To` operator will be used.